-Head North Ski Days is a weeklong winter recreation event offering free XC ski and snowshoe equipment rentals for visitors to enjoy the beautiful terrain in the north end of the Monument.
+Head North Ski Days is a winter recreation event offering free XC ski and snowshoe equipment rentals for student groups and visitors to enjoy the beautiful terrain in the north end of the Monument.
 We will be hosting student groups, taking part in the Katahdin Learning Project, for a scheduled day during a week-plus of skiing and snowshoeing.
 Our staff will be hosting the general public for a weekend day of skiing, snowshoeing, and more!

 Head North Ski Days 2020

 North Gate of Katahdin Woods and Waters National Monument

-Free rentals of XC skis, boots, and poles or snowshoe equipment
+Enjoy free rentals of XC skis, boots, and poles or snowshoe equipment!

-Over 16 miles (25 km) of trails throughout the north end of the Monument are groomed courtesy of EPI.
-On XC skis or on snowshoes, you can explore along the shores of East Branch of the Penobscot River and head south to Stair Falls, Haskell Pitch, or the Big Spring Brook.
+Over 16 miles (25 km) of trails throughout the north end of the Monument are groomed courtesy of Elliotsville Foundation, Inc. On XC skis or on snowshoes, you can explore along the shores of East Branch of the Penobscot River and head south to Stair Falls, Haskell Pitch, or the Big Spring Brook.

 Volunteers are on standby by to get you, your group, or your family trained up and ready to hit the trails.
-We recommend you wear warm layers, and pack yourself water, lunch, sunglasses, and sunscreen.
+We recommend you wear warm layers, and pack yourself water, lunch, snacks, sunglasses, and sunscreen.
 Before or after your adventure through the Monument, stop by the firepit at the trailhead for hot cocoa and marshmallows.

 Snowshoers visiting the groomed trails should be careful not to tread on the grooming and whenever possible should stay to the side of the trails.

 Visit the National Park Service’s Katahdin Woods and Waters Directions page for directions to the North/Matagamon entrance or plug in the linked coordinates to Google Maps.

-Adventurers interested in a winter backcountry overnight experience are invited to reach out to Susan Adams, Recreation Manager at EPI, for information on overnight parking and accommodations within the Monument.
-Susan can be reached via email at firstname.lastname@example.org
+Adventurers interested in a winter backcountry overnight experience are invited to reach out to Susan Adams, Recreation Manager at Elliotsville Foundation Inc., for information on overnight parking and accommodations within the Monument.
+Susan can be reached via email at email@example.com

 If you’re interested in exploring the Monument or surrounding communities for more than a day-tip – which we highly recommend – be sure to check out accommodations at some of the places listed here on our website or the Katahdin Area Chamber of Commerce website.